-What if I can’t remember this new password?
+What if I can’t remember the new password?

-Ultimately, you don’t need to remember this password.
-When you get a new device, just go view your network password to add networking to the new device.
+Ultimately, you don’t need to remember the system-generated password.
+When you get a new device, go to Account Manager to view your network password and connect the new device to WiFi.

 How do I get to Account Manager if I can’t set up eduroam?

-Account Manager can be accessed from Virginia Tech's guest wireless (SSID: VirginiaTech) and other networks such as your cell provider’s network.
+Account Manager can be accessed by connecting to Virginia Tech's open guest wireless network (SSID: VirginiaTech) and other networks such as your cell provider’s network.

 Can I view my user-generated network password in Account Manager?

-No. Plain-text for the older “user-generated” passwords was never stored, so we cannot provide it to you.
+No. The older “user-generated” password is not stored, so we cannot provide it to you.